Jagiroad: Demographics

 Total geographical area of Jagiroad census town is 12 km2, and it is the biggest census town by area in the sub district.
 Population density of the census town is 1431 persons per km2.
 There is only one ward in this census town which is Jagiroad Ward No 01.

-Nearest railway station is Jagiroad which is within the census town.
-Mayong is the sub district headquarter and the distance from the census town is 8 km.
-District headquarters of the census town is Morigoan which is 25 km away.
-Dispur (Guwahati) is the state headquarters of the census town and is 65 km from here.
-Yearly average rainfall of the census town is 1399 mm.
-Maximum temperature here reaches up to 33 °C and minimum temperature goes down to 9 °C.

 Jagiroad has 37% (6485) population engaged in either main or marginal works.
 60% male and 11% female population are working population.
 55% of total male population are main (full-time) workers and 5% are marginal (part-time) workers.
 For women 7% of total female population are main and 4% are marginal workers.